×

 Set aside time each day to write, and use it to jot down an interesting experience that happened to you that day, something you care about or something you’d like to remember.

-You can use Word Reference or some other dictionary apps on your smartphone to help you get started.
+You can use Word Reference or some other dictionary apps to help you get started.

 Honestly, it doesn’t matter that much what you’re writing about, just as long as you’re doing it sincerely and putting some effort into it.